Active Directory and Azure OpenID

 By default, myDBR will use the AD user's sAMAccountName attribute as the username in myDBR.
 One can change that definition in user/defaults.php by overriding the $mydbr_defaults['active_directory']['mydbr_username'] value.
 The default value is {sAMAccountName}. myDBR will replace attribute names wrapped in {} with the corresponding values in the user's record in AD.
 To use the user's email as the username, one can use the mail attribute {mail} (or {userPrincipalName}).

-Defining Multiple Separate Active Directories to be Used
+Defining Multiple Separate Active Directories for Use

 $mydbr_defaults['active_directory']['visible_name'] = 'Primary one';